 Absolutely, make sure the first course of GenStone is level.
 Follow your chalk line!

-Keep your materials cool.
+Keep your panels cool.

 Work on shaded side of building when possible to keep the panels and installers as cool as possible.